 Originally from Watervliet, MI, Avery graduated from Western Michigan University with a Bachelors of Arts in Anthropology and minor in Biology.
 She has been at The Montessori School since 2015, working as an Assistant in the Juniper room, and as the Childcare Coordinator for the Primary classrooms.
 Her education and varied work history has instilled a passion for learning as much as she can about new subjects.
 Avery enjoys many hobbies in her spare time including: knitting, gardening, and cooking; she plans to use these personal passions as well as her academic passions to engage children in the classroom and the childcare environment.

 Jessica Hagen, Elementary Coordinator | e-mail Jessica

-Jessica has a degree in Early Childhood Education and will graduate from Western Michigan University this fall with a degree in Child and Family.
+Jessica has a Bachelor’s degree in Early Childhood Education and is currently pursuing her Master’s in the Child and Family Development program at Western Michigan University.
 Jessica is also pursuing her certification in outdoor and environmental education through the Michigan Alliance for Environmental and Outdoor Education.
-She is passionate about place-based learning, outdoor education, hiking, biking, and photography.
-Jessica has been at The Montessori School since 2016.
+She is passionate about place-based learning, outdoor education, hiking, biking and photography.
+Jessica has been at The Montessori School since 2016

 To schedule a tour and meet some of our elementary staff, contact us today!